AUDIO VERSION: YouTube Podbean

 The apostle John contributed five books to the Bible.
 In his Gospel book, John sounds pretty good because he is focused on recording historical events.
 There are a few arrogant moments—like the way he refers to himself and only himself as “the disciple Jesus loved,” but you brush this aside as some cute code name until you get to John’s epistles.
 It’s when we stop writing historical reports and start writing letters to our friends that our personal beliefs really come through.
 The theology John puts out in 1 John is shockingly devoid of spiritual understanding.
 The man thinks true Christians are sinless.
 He condemns all who fail to meet his definition of behavioral perfection as “children of the devil.”
 He makes utterly absurd statements like “no one has ever seen God,” implying that famous events such as Moses speaking to Yahweh face to face never happened.
 He puts out tests for spiritual discernment which are utterly useless.
 Then we come to Revelation—a book in which John describes Jesus interacting with him.
 Yikes, there’s a scary picture.
 Jesus sells John a picture of Jews being exalted in paradise—even of John himself getting eternally glorified by having his own name chiseled into one of Heaven’s foundation stones.
 John’s favorite people (sinless Jewish martyrs) are shown as receiving all kinds of extra favors in Heaven (including a special preview of Heaven and a special 1,000 year reign with Christ).
 The people John hates (those nasty Romans and those Christian compromisers) are shown as being chucked into Hell.
 Revelation is a picture of Jesus totally snowing a man who has become so righteous in his own eyes that there’s just no reasoning with him.
 John doesn’t balk at the idea of Yahweh acting like some raging bigot who thinks the ethnicity of our earthsuits determines our spiritual worth.
 John doesn’t at all mind getting his name chiseled in stone and soaking up a share of God’s glory.
 When you don’t realize how spiritually blind John is, you end up treating his foolish advice as rock solid truth and completely misunderstanding the point of Revelation (see Applying Revelation: Its Warning for Modern Day Believers).

 Moses wrote the first five books of the Bible.
-Moses knew nothing about the existence of Christ or the magnificent Holy Spirit, which is why he credits Yahweh for creating everything in Genesis (see Rethinking the Creation Account: Who is Elohim?).
+Moses knew nothing about the existence of Christ or the magnificent Holy Spirit, which is why he credits Yahweh for creating everything in Genesis.
 Moses didn’t have a personal encounter with God until he was about 80 years old.
 Notice how when Yahweh introduces Himself to Moses through the burning bush, He has to explain to Moses who He is.
 So the Moses who goes trooping into the desert with the Israelites hasn’t had much time to mature in his personal walk.
 He has been effectively humbled by God through the personal hardships God put him through earlier on in his life, and he’s got some very good perseverance and reverence happening.
 But his loyalties are very divided, and he sides with Yahweh primarily out of fear instead of out of personal love.
 That love takes a long time to develop, and it isn’t until the very end of Moses’ life that he seems to finally be grasping just how terrible it is for Yahweh’s own people to turn against Him.

 Nehemiah wrote Nehemiah, and he’s another one who is much too fixated on the welfare of rebellious Jews.
 He puts out some rather pompous little prayers in his memoirs—nagging Yahweh to remember all the good things he did when other Jews around him were being slackers and punks.
 This is a typical sign of spiritual immaturity: we want God to have selective memory about our works on earth—remembering only our really good moments while ignoring our failings.
 Well, no, we don’t get to guide God’s judgment process like this.
 Nehemiah shows some good chops as a leader, but we just aren’t loving his prayer life.